yaal-coop/sheraf/doc/tutorial/indexation.rst

 This `name` attribute and its indexation seems very convenient, so you would like to use it in other models.
 Luckily sheraf offers you a way to do this, and cut the boilerplate.
-If a :class:`~sheraf.attributes.base.BaseAttribute` defines some methods called `values` or `search`, they will be used by default if the :func:`~sheraf.attributes.base.BaseAttribute.index` `values_func` and `search_func` are not provided:
+If a :class:`~sheraf.attributes.Attribute` defines some methods called `values` or `search`, they will be used by default if the :func:`~sheraf.attributes.Attribute.index` `values_func` and `search_func` are not provided:

 .. code-block:: python